MITIGATING THE WILDFIRE THREAT AND RISKS TO YOUR COMMUNITY

 While the financial losses may reflect how damaging the direct costs of wildland urban interface fires can be, they don’t include the countless, ongoing indirect costs to social capital, health, environment and local/regional economies.

-Is My Community at Risk?
+Is My Community at Risk of Wildfire?

 Your community may very well be at risk for wildland urban interface fires as wildfires have been part of the global landscape for millions of years.
-However, as extreme weather conditions from climate change, biomass accumulation and ongoing development in wildfire-prone areas increase, more communities will need to develop strategies that holistically mitigate the wildland fire threat at local and landscape levels.
+However, as extreme weather conditions from climate change, biomass accumulation and ongoing development in wildfire-prone areas increase, more communities will need to develop strategies that holistically mitigate the wildfire threat at local and landscape levels.

 What You Can Do